mikecloudlaunch/NumberLaunch/DEPLOYMENT.md

 6. Click "Deploy"

+## Important Deployment Files

+The deployment relies on these key files:

+1. **vercel.json** - Contains the routing configuration for the Vercel platform
+2. **build-vercel.js** - Custom build script that creates distribution files and the serverless function
+3. **api/index.js** - The serverless function that handles API requests and serves static content

 ## Troubleshooting Deployment

 If you encounter issues during deployment:

-1. **Raw code displayed instead of UI**: Check your vercel.json route configuration and ensure it's correctly routing all frontend requests to the static files.
+1. **Raw code displayed instead of UI**:
+   - Ensure `NODE_ENV` is set to `production` in your Vercel environment variables
+   - Check the routing in vercel.json (it should direct all non-API requests to the api/index.js handler)
+   - Verify that the dist directory is being properly created during build

-2. **API routes not working**: Verify that the api/index.js file is correctly configured to handle serverless function requests.
+2. **API routes not working**:
+   - Verify that the api/index.js file is correctly configured to handle serverless function requests
+   - Check the console logs in the Vercel deployment for any errors

-3. **Build fails**: Review the build logs in Vercel to identify specific errors.
-The custom build-vercel.js script will log detailed information about the build process.
+3. **Build fails**:
+   - Review the build logs in Vercel to identify specific errors
+   - The custom build-vercel.js script will log detailed information about the build process
+   - Make sure all dependencies are properly installed

-4. **Commit author verification**: Ensure your git user.email is verified with Vercel/GitHub to prevent deployment permission issues.
+4. **Commit author verification**:
+   - Ensure your git user.email is verified with Vercel/GitHub to prevent deployment permission issues
+   - If needed, add your email to the GitHub repository's allowed committers

 ## Verifying Deployment